IBS Impact’s Top 25 (or 29!) Countries and Top 20 Posts of 2018

 For this first week of the New Year, IBS Impact is once again participating in the common December-January blogger tradition of highlighting popular posts and interesting blog statistics from the year just past.

 This blog reached readers in 110 countries and territories during 2018.
-The cumulative total, which is 159 for the seven years WordPress has made country statistics available to individual blog owners.
+The cumulative total is 159 for the seven years WordPress has made country statistics available to individual blog owners.
 While the total number of hits in 2018 was a decrease from 2016 and 2017, it was an increase over all of the annual totals for each year from 2011-2015, despite fewer new posts published this past year than in earlier years.

 While, as usual, the top 5 countries this year are ones where English is an official or major secondary language, total blog hits span every continent, underscoring that IBS is a global problem, not the common, inaccurate stereotype of it as a nuisance disorder caused by overindulgent North American diets and lifestyles.
 A list of the top 29– four separate ties between two countries this year– better reflects the diversity of countries of origin represented, which appears to change somewhat every year.
 It is hoped that the vast majority are legitimate visits, even from those who might not have been searching specifically for information about IBS, and not simply potential spammers.
 In order, the countries are: